-The TWAS Research Grants Programme in Basic Sciences is generously supported by the Swedish International Development Cooperation Agency (Sida) and the Italian government.
-The Sida contribution is mainly intended to support research proposals from S&TLCs in dire need of basic research tools.
+The TWAS Research Grants Programme in Basic Sciences is generously supported by the Swedish International Development Cooperation Agency (Sida).
+The contribution is intended to support research proposals from S&TLCs in dire need of basic research tools.

 - TWAS Research Grants are awarded to high-level promising research projects in biology, chemistry, mathematics and physics carried out by individual scientists in the S&T-lagging countries (S&TLC) identified by TWAS.

 - Research Grants to individual scientists amount to a maximum of USD 30,000 (with up to USD 20,000 for equipment and consumable supplies).

 - The grants, which are normally provided for a period of 24 months, may be used to purchase scientific equipment, consumables and specialized literature (textbooks and proceedings only).
 They do not cover salaries of researchers and/or students, field expenses, or travel expenses.
 In addition, the purchase of laptops, tablets, drones and laboratory animals is not supported.

 - Individual applicants must be nationals of developing countries.
 They must hold a PhD, be at the beginning of their careers, but already have some research experience.
-They must hold a position at a university or research institution in one of the S&TLCs and be under 45 years of age.
+They must hold a position at a university or research institution in one of the S&TLCs and be 45 years of age and under.